-India has been an active member of BEPS initiative by OECD.
+India has been an active member of BEPS initiative by Organisation for Economic Co-operation and Development ("OECD").
 The BEPS Report by the OECD recommends that countries should adopt a standardised approach to transfer pricing documentation.
 A three-tiered structure has been mandated which comprises:

-A master file containing standardised information relevant for all multinational enterprises (MNE) group members;

-- A local file referring specifically to material transactions of the local taxpayer; - A CbC report containing specific information regarding global allocation of MNE's income in accordance with the economic activity of the MNE.
+- A master file containing standardised information relevant for all multinational enterprises (MNE) group members; - A local file referring specifically to material transactions of the local taxpayer; - A Country-by-Country (CbC) report containing specific information regarding global allocation of MNE's income in accordance with the economic activity of the MNE.